sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 These examples show how to implement gentle reminders using Sparkle 2.2 or later.

 They also include a bit of test / debugging code for testing gentle reminders by performing a scheduled update check in the background 10 seconds after the app launched.
-Within this time period, you can test the gentle update reminders when the app is active or inactive.
+Within this time period, you can test the gentle update reminders when the app is currently active or inactive.
 Do not use test code like this in production.
 Let Sparkle handle scheduling update checks automatically instead.

 ### Window Title Accessory Example